 - Wait till the count-up timer reads L0:15 (15 minutes.)

 - Move the steam release handle to ‘Venting’.
 I like to place a folded towel over the steam release handle and move it to the venting position.
+Remove the towel after turning the knob.

 - When your Instant Pot is depressurized, the float valve will be in the down position.